AI Virtual Try-On for Fashion Brands: The Complete 2026 Guide

 Can sometimes miss very fine logo or embroidery detail

-For most brands, Generative AI — what Twiink uses — is the best starting point.
+For most brands, Generative AI, what Twiink uses, is the best starting point.
 It gives the most realistic results and only needs your standard product photos.
 No 3D scanning required.
+See the hands-on workflow in our guide to generating on-model images with AI.

 Why Fashion Brands Are Switching

-Three things make the case: it's dramatically cheaper, it's much faster, and it scales without the logistics of a photoshoot.
+Three things make the case: it is dramatically cheaper, it is much faster, and it scales without the logistics of a photoshoot.
+For the full cost math, see how brands cut photoshoot costs by 90%.

 Entire catalog in one batch